 Observe the plant if the growth is too slow.
 If it is, you need to check if you have given the right care essentials.
-If the plant increased too tall with nodes set apart from each other rather of being bushy, this means the plant requires more sun, and it is just ‘growing’ because it stretches out for the sun.
+If the plant increased too tall with nodes set apart from each other rather than bushy, the plant requires more sun, and it is just ‘growing’ because it stretches out for the sun.

 One of the most delicate parts of growing a cannabis plant is the marijuana vegetative stage.
 It requires both your attention and special care.
 This stage will determine the quality of weed you are going to harvest in the future.
-So, it is very important to take notice of the essential things to do and things to avoid.
-Since this stage is very crucial, the proper tools and knowledge about this stage will help the grower address some concerns correctly and abruptly.
+So, it is very important to note the essential things to do and things to avoid.
+Since this stage is crucial, the proper tools and knowledge about this stage will help the grower address some concerns correctly and abruptly.

 Like any distinct plant, the cannabis plant needs are the same.
 They are also predisposed to infections and pests.
 Sometimes, these pests and bugs emerge overnight.
 So, the grower must be more mindful.
 These gnats, molds, and infections are the earliest obstacles once the leaves start developing.
 Luckily, the market is also equipped with essential and organic solutions to cater to these problems.
 The answer now rests in the means a grower takes care and controls the marijuana vegetative stage.